dennisXZX/web-developer-notes/Vue.md

 <!-- You can also add modifiers to v-model -->

-// synced after "change" instead of "input"
+// synced after "change" event instead of "input" event
 <input v-model.lazy="msg" >

 // user input to be automatically typecast as a number